jangnezda/blog/content/posts/typescript-react-native.md

 ## Start with official guide

+> Here's the [Github repo](https://github.com/jangnezda/ReactNativeRedux) of this project, if you want to jump straight into the code.

 Let's start with the [official guide](https://facebook.github.io/react-native/docs/getting-started.html).
 Select 'Building Projects with Native Code' tab and install dependencies for the chosen platform (Android and/or iOS).
 However, stop at 'Creating a new application' section.
 In that section the recommendation is to run following init command: